ofk16fsm/Django-react-note-app/README.md

 This project was my first backend & frontend web application which were used Django & React.
 A demo website is deployed on Heroku.
 Some of functionality hasn't done yet.
 Just want to show what I can do for fullstack web development.

+The API will be shown by adding this 'api/' to the end of URL.

 Tech stacks used:
 * Django
   * pipenv